HIP99/SURF_Measurements/README.md

 # How to use

-SURF_Data.py can retrieve the data from all SURFS from one triggers pkl file
+surf_data.py can retrieve the data from all SURFS from a single triggers pkl file

-For an individual Channel use SURF_Channel.py.
-A SURF name such as "AV1" or SURF index system input, SURF 5, Channel 2 will need to be used.
-This will give you the data for that channel only
+One should retrive the data and use one of the following to store chosen information

+- SURFChannel, stores the information for a single channel

-May or may not have been written yet but SURF_Unit.py will give the data for all the channels for a single SURF unit
+- SURFUnit, stores the information for a single SURF unit.
+Each unit has 8 channels

-SURF offset it specifically for centering pulses
+- SURFUnits, stores the infomation of multiple SURF units

+For multiple triggers (files) one should loop through data and store them in

+- SURFChannelMultiple, Saves channel data for multiple triggers

+- SURFUnitMultiple, Saves unit data for multiple triggers

+- SURFUnitsMultiple, Saves multiple unit data for multiple triggers